-As with all computer products, a stable power source is necessary for proper and reliable operation.
-It is even more important for processors that have high CPU clock rates and in areas where noisy power transmission is present.
+As with all computer products, a stable power source is necessary for proper and reliable operation, especially for processors that have high CPU clock rates.

 1.7 Super I/O

 The Super I/O (ASpeed AST2500 chip) provides a high-speed, 16550 compatible serial communication port (UART), which supports serial infrared communication.
 The UART includes send/receive FIFO, a programmable baud rate generator, complete modem control capability, and a processor interrupt system.
 The UART provides legacy speed with baud rate of up to 115.2 Kbps as well as an advanced speed with baud rates of 250 K, 500 K, or 1 Mb/s, supporting higher speed modems.